Sourav-Goyal19/Invoicely/README.md

-# GST Manager
+# Invoicely

-GST Manager is a web application designed for shop retailers to generate GST-compliant invoices and manage their transactions efficiently.
+Invoicely is a web application designed for shop retailers to generate GST-compliant invoices and manage their transactions efficiently.
 It automates the process of calculating totals, GST, and formatting invoices, simplifying the billing process for businesses.

 ## Features